tintamarre/syncthing/protocol/PROTOCOL.md

 and is one of the integers defined below.
 A message of an unknown type is a protocol error and MUST result in the connection being terminated.

+The C bit indicates that payload compression is used.

+The message header is followed directly by either:

+ * uncompressed payload data (C=0), or

+ * a 32 bit length field and an LZ4 compressed block of payload data (C=1).

-All data following the message header MUST be in XDR (RFC 1014) encoding.
+The length field, when present, indicates the length of the compressed payload data.
+All payload data, uncompressed or within the compressed block, MUST be in XDR (RFC 1014) encoding.
 All fields shorter than 32 bits and all variable length data MUST be padded to a multiple of 32 bits.
 The actual data types in use by BEP, in XDR naming convention, are the following:

  - (unsigned) int   -- (unsigned) 32 bit integer
  - (unsigned) hyper -- (unsigned) 64 bit integer